unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 ##### Age

 All human races reach adulthood in their late teens and live just over a century.
-If you are not in your original sleeve, you can determine how old your stack is.
+If you are not in your original Skin, you can determine how old your EGO is.

 ##### Alignment